-Coverage is provided, as stated in the Benefit Summary, for Medically Necessary outpatient habilitative Services for maintenance, learning or improving skills and function for daily living.
+Coverage is provided, as shown in the Benefit Summary, for Medically Necessary outpatient habilitative Services.
 All Services are subject to review for Medical Necessity and must be received at Qualified Facilities and from Qualified Practitioners practicing within their scope of license.
 Services are limited to those that result in measurable development.
 Coverage is provided at the same benefit level as Outpatient Rehabilitative Care listed in your Benefit Summary.
 Limits do not apply to Mental Health Covered Services.
 (See section 4.6.4 for coverage of Inpatient Habilitative Services.)